Erudika/scoold/README.md

 img-src 'self' https: data:; report-uri /reports/cspv
 ```

+**Note:** If you get CSP violation errors, check you `para.host_url` configuration, or edit the value of `para.csp_header`.

+### Serving static files from a CDN

+Scoold will serve static files (JS, CSS, fonts) from the same domain where it is deployed.
+You can configure the
+`para.cdn_url` to enable serving those files from a CDN.
+The value of the CDN URL will override `para.host_url` and
+must not end in "/".

 ### SMTP configuration

 Scoold uses the JavaMail API to send emails.
 If you want Scoold to send notification emails you should add the